wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

     !!! info "Access to API Discovery settings"
         Only administrators of your company Wallarm account can access the API Discovery settings.
 Contact your administrator if you do not have this access.

-Once the API Discovery module is enabled, it will start the traffic analysis and API structure building.
-The API structure will be displayed in the **API Discovery** section of Wallarm Console.
+Once the API Discovery module is enabled, it will start the traffic analysis and API inventory building.
+The API inventory will be displayed in the **API Discovery** section of Wallarm Console.

 ## API Discovery debugging